Kārlis Lasmanis

-Kārlis Lasmanis (born 8 April 1994) is a Latvian basketball player for the Latvian 3x3 national team.
+Kārlis Pauls Lasmanis (born 8 April 1994) is a Latvian basketball player for the Latvian 3x3 national team.

 He represented Latvia at the 2020 Summer Olympics, sinking the game-winning two-pointer that won Latvia the gold medal.
 With 76 points, he was the top scorer of the tournament.
+He was also the top scorer of the 2024 Olympics tournament with 67 points.

 His father, Uģis Lasmanis is a former rower who participated in two Olympics, while his sister, Rūta Kate Lasmane is a long jumper and triple jumper.